tacodtripe/ruby-math-linter/README.md

  (x - 6) / (x + 9)
 ```

+## Instructions to use the
+1. Clone the repository to your local machine.

+2. `cd` inside the folder

+3. Go to terminal and Install Colorize by `gem install colorize`

+4. Run the command `ruby main.rb` to test the attached 'test.txt' file

 ## Instructions to test using Rspec
 1. Clone the repository to your local machine.